 Of course, there is nothing in Micah 5:2 that literally speaks of one whose "mowtsaah" or goings forth are said to be (lit.) "continually from days of eternity."
 By using this expression we would assume that the writer is claiming that "qedem" means "continually", so as to make Micah 5:2 read: "whose goings forth are continually from days of eternity", or something of this nature.
 Of course, in reality there is nothing in the word "qedem" that has this meaning.
 This appears to be an attempt to sidetrack the issue, and turn one's attention away from the fact that we have shown that yowm olam does not mean from the days of eternity, as we have demonstrated.

-It is suggested that Micah 5:2 strongly suggests that the being spoken of here does not dwell solely in the realm of finiteness.
+One states that Micah 5:2 strongly suggests that the being spoken of here does not dwell solely in the realm of finiteness.

 That the being spoken of does was not dwelling in the finite realm of the earth before being born on earth is not in question.
 In reality, the idea that he was dwelling in some realm where time does not exist has to be read into the text.
 To assume that this is what it means would further bring forth the question: Do the angels who always [in eternity?] behold the face of God in heaven dwell in this same realm, and are thus also eternal beings?
 (Matthew 18:10) There are some trinitarians who do believe that the angels exist in eternity where supposedly time does not exist, although they seem to be vague about how this is possible.
 In response to this quandry, one person went so far as to say that all who will live eternally in the supposed realm where time does not exist actually become one with God in that they become God!
 So where does all this kind of reasoning lead to?
 Farther and farther away from the truth!